r-malon/python-code/README.md

-# My projects and code snippets
+# Python code snippets
 ---
-These are my projects and code snippets, some personal, some for school, almost all made in Python 3.
+Here are some code snippets, some personal, some for school, all made in Python 3.

 ## Authors
 - **Rafael Malon**